SemBench: A Benchmark for Semantic Query Processing Engines: Experimental Results

 \subsection{System Settings}

-All systems are under active development, and we did not tune any system to achieve its best possible performance.
-Hence, the reported results are only a snapshot in time that provide directions for future improvements.
-We encourage authors of systems to submit optimized versions to the SemBench leaderboard.
+All systems build the final prompt by combining prompt templates with a natural language operator configuration provided as part of the semantic query.
+The prompt templates define operator semantics and vary across systems to reflect different design choices, such as reducing token usage or improving output quality.
+SemBench does not change the default templates used by different systems.
+Hence, even when using the same operator configurations in the queries sent to different systems, the prompts sent to the LLM may differ due to different prompt templates.
+For all systems, we use default settings or author-recommended configurations for all tuning parameters.

 \paragraphnospace{LOTUS.} We use LOTUS version \texttt{1.1.3} for our experiments.
 LOTUS provides options for optimized semantic filter, join, and rank.
 In evaluation, we fix the model to \texttt{gemini-2.5-flash}.
 For semantic join, we use the optimized operator from LOTUS, where embedding similarity scores are used as approximations to LLM calls.
 Following the recommendations of the authors, we use \texttt{e5-base-v2} for text embeddings and \texttt{clip-ViT-B-32} for image embeddings.
-For ranking, LOTUS provides semantic map and semantic top-k operators.
-In our experiments, we find that semantic map and semantic top-k achieve similar ranking quality, but semantic top-k incurs significantly higher costs.
-Therefore, we use the semantic map operator for ranking queries.

 \paragraphnospace{Palimpzest.} We use Palimpzest version \texttt{0.8.2} with the Abacus optimizer~\cite{russo2025abacus} turned off.
-We apply the MaxQuality objective, which configures Palimpzest to use its default ``best" operator implementation(s) based on prior belief.
-We use the parallel execution strategy with the degree of parallelism set to 20.
+We apply the MaxQuality objective, which configures Palimpzest to use its default ``best'' operator implementation(s) based on prior belief.
 Model selection is disabled since a fixed model is used in the evaluation.

 \paragraphnospace{ThalamusDB.} We use version \texttt{0.1.15} and the default settings for all parameters.
-In particular, we use a degree of parallelism of 20 and set the batch size for the join operator to ten (i.e., ten rows from both input tables are integrated into the same prompt).
-Specifically for the Medical scenario, we slightly rewrote queries to eliminate SQL WITH clauses, materializing the query results described in the WITH clause as temporary tables.
+In particular, we set the batch size for the join operator to ten (i.e., ten rows from both input tables are integrated into the same prompt).
+Specifically for the Cars scenario, we slightly rewrote queries to eliminate SQL WITH clauses, materializing the query results described in the WITH clause as temporary tables.

 \paragraphnospace{BigQuery.} In the evalutaion, we use a default reservation of 2000 slots and fix the model to \texttt{gemini-2.5-flash}.
 Scalability parameters such as LLM parallelism or batch size are managed by the engine and are not controllable by users.